ia-toki/tcframe/docs/basic_concepts.rst

     For this tutorial, please create an executable file named "solution" in the same directory as generator.cpp.
 It could be any solution -- for example, a solution that just prints Hello World.

 The complete reference of generator configuration can be found here: :ref:`Generator configuration API reference <api-ref-generator-configuration>`.

+The above configuration is the default one.
+This component can be omitted if you don't want to override any default values, which we will do for this tutorial.

 Test cases
 ----------